Female Fat Loss: Five Reasons Why It's So Hard

 While you may not like that little bit of extra body fat, Mother Nature put it there for a reason: to protect you, to keep you alive, and to help make more humans.
 Cut yourself some slack, and then do you everything you can to convince your body that it is not in any danger.

-3. Fat Loss is Hard Because Food is EVERYWHERE.
+3. Fat Loss is Hard Because DELICIOUSNESS IS EVERYWHERE.

 To make matters worse, most of these franken-foods are designed to make you eat more and crave more.
 The food manufacturers make them that way.
 They are part of "a conscious effort — taking place in labs and marketing meetings and grocery-store aisles — to get people hooked on foods that are convenient and inexpensive."
 [Source]